 Dick’s Sporting Goods

-Just a couple weeks ago I was in the new Dick’s Sporting Goods store here in Redding, CA and I was blown away with the great “coupon” customer service I received.
+Just a couple months ago I was in Dick’s Sporting Goods and was blown away with the great “coupon” customer service I received.

 At this point she reaches down and whips out a $10 off coupon and says we can use this.
 As a coupon nerd I darn near jumped the counter and kissed her.
 Luckily I contained myself and choose to just thank her incessantly.